markbattistella/BezelKit/README.md

 If you'd like to update or extend the list of device bezel sizes, you can easily do so by:

-1. **Adding to CSV**: Add more devices and their identifiers to the existing CSV file.
-Make sure the friendly names in the CSV match the "Device Type" from the `Create New Simulator` screen in Xcode.
+1. **Adding to `pending` object**: Add more devices and their identifiers to the existing JSON file.
+Make sure the friendly names in the JSON match the "Device Type" from the `Create New Simulator` screen in Xcode.

    ![Add New Simulator](https://raw.githubusercontent.com/markbattistella/BezelKit/main/Data/simulator.jpg)

+    ```json
+    "pending" : {
+      "iPhone8,1" : { "name" : "iPhone 6s" }
+    }
+    ```

-2. **Problematic Simulators**: If any simulators are listed in the `problematic-simulators.txt`, you can move them back to `target-simulators.txt` and attempt to run the script again to see if the issue is resolved.
+2. **Problematic Simulators**: If any simulators are listed under the `problematic` key, they are automatically moved into pending the next time the script is run.

 By following these steps, you can continually update and maintain the device bezel data.

+Once the script completes and updates the `bezel.min.json` for the actual package, `pending` and `problematic` keys are deleted, and the JSON is minified.

 ## Contributing